Listen to an audio version of this page.

 |Some space probes, such as Pioneer 10, fly out of our solar system and never come back.
 Other space probes, like the Hubble Space Telescope, stay in orbit around the same planet their whole life.|

 During the summer of 2003, NASA launched twin robotic rovers named Spirit and Opportunity.
 The rovers were launched approximately 3 weeks apart, but they had the same destination.
 Spirit and Opportunity were headed to Mars.
 The rovers landed in January of 2004 on different parts of the planet.
 They were sent to Mars to look for evidence of water.
 Each rover carried scientific instruments to help scientists explore the planet from Earth.
 The Earth-bound scientists tell the rovers where to go and what to examine.
 As the rovers move across the surface, they examine soil and rocks.
 This information is sent back to Earth.
 The rovers were built to last approximately 90 days.
-However, as of January 1, 2009 the rovers were still working!
+Spirit went silent on March 22, 2010.
+Opportunity is still working as of November 1, 2015!
 And they have found lots of evidence that water was once all over the surface of Mars!

 The Cassini probe to Saturn was launched on October 15, 1997.
 It is the biggest and most expensive probe to ever visit another planet.
 The Cassini spacecraft went into orbit around Saturn in July 2004.
-It will study the planet, its ring system, and many of its moons for at least 4 years.
+It has studied the planet, its ring system, and many of its moons for more than ten years!